-By law, all rented properties must have a smoke alarm fitted on each floor of habitable property.
+As of 1st October 2015 all private rented properties must have a minimum of one smoke alarm on every storey of the property and carbon monoxide alarms are required in any properties that burn solid fuels.
 You can be fined up to £5,000 if this is not the case.
-Also, where solid fuel is burned, you must have a carbon monoxide detector.
 Please see the relevant Statement of Principles.

 The council recommends that landlords and letting agents undertake training such as the Midland Landlord Accreditation Scheme (MLAS).